wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 	-	Name (http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name) - used by ASP.NET to hydrate `User.Identity.Name`.
 	-	User principal name (http://schemas.xmlsoap.org/ws/2005/05/identity/claims/upn) - used to uniquely identify users in the organization.
 	-	Group memberships as roles (http://schemas.microsoft.com/ws/2008/06/identity/claims/role) - can be used with `[Authorize(Roles="role1, role2,...")]` decoration to authorize controllers/actions.
 In reality, this may not be the most performant approach for role authorization, especially if your AD users regularly belong to hundreds of security groups, which translates to hundreds of role claims in the SAML token.
 An alternative approach is to send a single role claim conditionally depending on the user's membership in a particular group.
 However, we'll keep it simple for this tutorial.
 	-	Name ID (http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier) - can be used for anti-forgery validation.
-For more information on how to make it work with anti-forgery validation, see the **Add line-of-business functionality to the sample application** section of [Create a .NET MVC web site in Azure Websites with Azure Active Directory authentication](/documentation/articles/web-sites-dotnet-lob-application-azure-ad#bkmk_crud).
+For more information on how to make it work with anti-forgery validation, see the **Add line-of-business functionality to the sample application** section of [Create a .NET MVC web app in Azure with Azure Active Directory authentication](/documentation/articles/web-sites-dotnet-lob-application-azure-ad#bkmk_crud).

 	> [AZURE.NOTE] The claim types you need to configure for your application is determined by your application's needs.
 For the list of claims supported by Azure Active Directory applications (i.e. RP trusts), for example, see [Supported Token and Claim Types](/documentation/articles/active-directory-token-and-claims/).